lejarx/Getting-and-Cleaning-Data/README.md

 </ol>

-* <b>Step 2 - Extracts only the measurements on the mean and standard deviation for each measurement</b> grep("mean\\()|std\\()", names(data))
+* <b>Step 2 - Extracts only the measurements on the mean and standard deviation for each measurement</b>

+		grep("mean\\()|std\\()", names(data))

 * <b>Step 3 - Uses descriptive activity names to name the activities in the data set.
-Appropriately labels the data set with descriptive activity names:</b>

-Use data from activity_labels.txt to match it with the Activity ID
+Appropriately labels the data set with descriptive activity names:Use data from activity_labels.txt to match it with the Activity ID </b>

           data$Activity_label <- activity_labels